Renato Carosone: Beginnings

-Carosone was born on 3 January 1920 in Naples, in Vico dei Tornieri, near Piazza del Mercato, to Antonio and Carolina Daino, along with sister Olga and brother Ottavio.
+Carosone was born on 3 January 1920 in Naples, in Vico dei Tornieri, near Piazza Mercato, to Antonio and Carolina Daino, along with sister Olga and brother Ottavio.
 His father, who worked in the box office at Teatro Mercadante, encouraged him to pursue music.
 At 14, he wrote "Triki-trak", his first composition for piano, and in 1935, he was hired by an opera dei pupi puppet theater to play music to the battles of Count Roland and Renaud.
 Subsequently, he worked at E. A. Mario's publishing house teaching new songs to singers.
 He studied piano and composition at the Naples Conservatory under Alberto Curci, and obtained his diploma in 1937, when he was just 17.

 A few months later he signed a contract with comedian Aldo Russo to perform as a band leader in Italian East Africa.
 The troup landed in Massawa, Eritrea, to work in a restaurant-theatre frequented by Italian workers.
 The act failed and after less than a week, Aldo Russo decided to dissolve the group and return to Naples.
 Carosone, however, decided to remain in East Africa, and he moved on to Asmara in the Eritrean highlands, playing piano in an orchestra at the Circolo Italia.
 There he met and fell in love with Venetian dancer Italia Levidi, known as Lita.
 The two married in Massawa on 2 January 1938.
 Carosone adopted her son Giuseppe, known as Pino, born to Lita five years before the wedding.
 Shortly thereafter, Carosone moved to Addis Ababa (now part of Ethiopia), where he spent a few months as conductor at the White Eagle.
 In June 1940, at the outbreak of World War II, he was called up and sent to the front in Italian Somaliland.

-Following the surrender of the last regular Italian forces in the region in November 1941, Carasone returned to British-occupied Asmara, where his cousin Antonio was director of the Odeon Theatre.
-Carasone became the musical director of the theater and the adjoining nightclub.
+Following the surrender of the last regular Italian forces in the region in November 1941, Carosone returned to British-occupied Asmara, where his cousin Antonio was director of the Odeon Theatre.
+Carosone then became the musical director of the theater and the adjoining nightclub.
 He was a prominent figure of the local music scene, performing a combination of big-band music, Neapolitan songs and Eritrean percussive elements.

-Carosone worked at the Odeon Club in Asmara, where he become a prominent figure of the local music scene, building his musical experience with a combination of big-band music (including American dance pieces, such as "Night and Day", "Begin the Beguine", "Blue Moon" and "Tea for Two"), Neapolitan songs and Eritrean percussive elements.
+Carosone worked at the Odeon Club in Asmara, where he became a prominent figure of the local music scene, building his musical experience with a combination of big-band music (including American dance pieces, such as "Night and Day", "Begin the Beguine", "Blue Moon" and "Tea for Two"), Neapolitan songs and Eritrean percussive elements.

 In July 1946, after the end of the war in Europe, he returned to Italy, to Brindisi, with his wife and son.
 Partially due to his long tenure abroad and inactivity caused by the war, Carosone was discovered to be virtually unknown in his home country.
 He started his career afresh, playing piano for small dance-hall bands.
 These new performances were strongly influenced by the new rhythms and music styles he had encountered during his ten years in East Africa and caught the attention of local promoters.